Republicans divided over Trump's posture toward Saudi Arabia | New Country 923

 “We’ve sanctioned 17 people — some of them very senior in the Saudi government,” Pompeo said Wednesday in a radio interview with KCMO in Kansas City, Missouri.
 “We are going to make sure that America always stands for human rights.”

-Graham, R-S.C., isn’t convinced.
-“When we lose our moral voice, we lose our strongest asset,” he said.
+Graham, R-S.C., wasn’t convinced: “When we lose our moral voice, we lose our strongest asset,” he said.

+Saudi prosecutors have said a 15-man team sent to Istanbul killed Khashoggi with tranquilizers and then dismembered his body, which has not been found.
+Those findings came after Saudi authorities spent weeks denying Khashoggi had been killed in the consulate.

 Trump also said the U.S. needs Saudi Arabia’s help to counter Iran in the region, fight extremism and keep oil prices steady.
 The U.S., Russia and the Saudis have boosted oil production in anticipation of sharply lower exports from Iran due to U.S. sanctions reinstated after Trump exited the Iran nuclear deal.